 View over Monhegan Harbor to Manana Island Photo: John Murdock

-The coast of Maine is one of those treasures—beautiful, of course, and rugged, yet also accessible.
-Our short tour will visit two of our favorite places, Mount Desert Island, home to Acadia National Park, and Monhegan Island.
-Mount Desert is well known for Acadia National Park, which occupies most of it, but also for the generations of influential summer residents who have been captivated by the island’s beauty and active lifestyle.
-We’ll spend our time seeing the sights, all of which are good for birds, and take a boat trip into the Gulf of Maine to look for seabirds and whales.
-Monhegan Island is a treasure.
-Small, isolated, and quite far offshore, it concentrates landbird migrants, attracts off-course vagrants, and provides some of the most pleasant birdwatching anywhere.
+Monhegan Island, Maine, is a treasure.
+Small, isolated and quite far offshore, it concentrates landbird migrants, attracts off-course vagrants and provides some of the most pleasant birdwatching anywhere.
 There are very few motor vehicles, and footpaths lead out in many directions through spruce forests and small clearings to high rocky headlands and tiny coves.
-Fall is probably the best birdwatching time at Monhegan, as nocturnal migrants drift offshore on northwest winds and find refuge on the island, sometimes in large numbers.
+Late September is probably the best birdwatching time at Monhegan, when nocturnal migrants drift offshore on northwest winds and find refuge on the island, sometimes in large numbers.
+Vagrants from the south and west have been frequent and hawk flights spectacular by island standards.

 Day 8: The tour concludes this morning in Portland.